CirroBuild/FrostiDocs/blog/2022-05-26-query-benchmark-questdb-versus-clickhouse-timescale.md

 How do databases from our list deal with such query?
 Let's measure and find out!

 <Screenshot
-  alt="A chart comparing hot LIMIT query execution times of QuestDB, ClickHouse and TimescaleDB" height={283}
+  alt="A chart comparing hot LIMIT query execution times of QuestDB, ClickHouse and TimescaleDB - Query 2" title="Hot LIMIT query execution times of QuestDB, ClickHouse and TimescaleDB - Query 2" height={283}
   src="/img/blog/2022-05-26/filter-with-limit-benchmark.png"
   width={734}